Prakyathkantharaju/sokobanAI/README.md

 ![](figure/sokoban.webp)

-This repository is to make the deep learnign based AI for sokoban env
+This repository is to develop RL algorithms for sokoban env

-The env setup will be based on the ai based environment
+I A-start algorithm is for benchmark and test if the result is possible.

 # Things to do:
 - [x] get the state of the all the boxes and worker